 Getting Your RV Ready For Summer

-The cold, cozy days of winter have passed and the warmer weather is quickly approaching!
-You’re probably itching to get out and enjoy the sunshine, but how do you prepare your RV to get back outside?
-Learn how to de-winterize your RV so you can hit the road with ease!
+Those cold, cozy days of winter have now passed and the warmer weather is quickly approaching!
+We know you’re probably itching to get out and enjoy the sunshine, but how do you prepare your RV to get back outside?

-If you properly winterized your RV (see our article here), then the process of de-winterization should be smooth and relatively easy, since it is essentially the reverse of the winterization process.
-However, if you don't feel confident de-winterizing your unit yourself, or you are unsure of any of the steps below, it is probably best to have a certified professional complete the de-winterization process.
+If you properly winterized your RV (see our article here) when you put it away for the winter, then the process of de-winterization should be pretty smooth and relatively easy, since it’s essentially the reverse of the winterization process.
+However, we want to be very clear that if you don't feel completely confident de-winterizing your unit yourself, or you are unsure of any of the steps below, it’s probably best to have a certified professional complete the de-winterization process.

-Even if you choose to have your RV, camper, or travel trailer professionally de-winterized, it is helpful to understand the process, which is outlined below.
-Also, since most RVs are similar, these recommendations should apply to your RV.
-Still, there are some processes that will be different on some units, so it is important to check your RVs user manual for instructions about de-winterizing your specific unit.
+That being said, even if you choose to have your RV professionally de-winterized, it’s still helpful to understand the process, which is outlined in detail below.
+Also, since most RVs are similar, these recommendations should apply to your RV, no matter what class or type you own.
+Even so, there are some processes that will be different on some units, so it’s important to check your RVs user manual for instructions about de-winterizing your specific unit.

-Before you begin the de-winterization process, you’ll need to gather supplies.
-First, you’ll need some tools, including the following:
+Before you jump into the de-winterization process, you’ll need to gather supplies.
+First off, you’ll need some tools, including the following:

 A screwdriver.
 A manual screwdriver will work, but an electric-powered screwdriver will make your job much easier!